 Use this as your complete guide for making homemade chocolate ganache.
 Chocolate ganache is a 2-ingredient recipe with virtually endless uses.
 For the best tasting ganache, I recommend using semi-sweet chocolate.

-Chocolate ganache is a 1:1 mixture of chocolate and warm cream.
+Chocolate ganache is a mixture of chocolate and warm cream.
 Stirred until smooth, silky, and shiny, ganache is a staple in any baker’s kitchen.
 It’s not only easy and quick, it’s uniquely versatile.
-Chocolate ganache can be a filling, dip, spread, frosting, topping, or layer in a cake.
+Chocolate ganache can be used with so many dessert recipes as a filling, dip, spread, frosting, topping, or layer in a cake.
 The uses are virtually endless!

 Uses for Chocolate Ganache